 When it comes to man-made wonders, Dubai is one of the world’s most jaw-dropping destinations.
 There aren’t many places that offer a mall with over a thousand shops, or a ski resort in a desert.
 So, how do you choose travel insurance for such a unique holiday location?
 Let’s take a look.

 It’s not a legal requirement to have travel insurance for Dubai, but you shouldn’t be without it.
-In Dubai, you won’t have any access to free medical treatment.
-If you’re ill or injured you need to have travel insurance or the means to pay a medical bill yourself – otherwise you may not be able to obtain treatment at all.
+You won’t have any access to free medical treatment in Dubai so, if you fall ill, you need to have travel insurance or the means to pay a medical bill yourself.
 Dubai is generally a very safe city, but as with all tourist destinations there is some pickpocketing.
-Add to that the risk of lost or damaged luggage and it’s a good idea to have some cover for your personal possessions.
+Add to that the risk of lost or damaged luggage and it’s a good idea to have insurance for your personal possessions.
 Plus, there are all the usual chances of cancellations and delays, which are far less upsetting when you have travel insurance to give you peace of mind.

 Yes, but it’s easy to get.
 If you’re a British citizen you can get a 30 day visa when you enter the UAE.
 While you’re there, you can extend the visa for a fee at the immigration office.